 You see, the morphic field of a consistently enhanced character is strong... very strong.
 So much so that it tends to trim back alterations to his or her mind or body faster than normal.
 Sure, the character does gain a +1 RS to resist efforts to alter the function of his or her body for each level of enhancement taken, but the trick is that, upon failing such resistance, the character will revert much quicker.

-A weakly consistent character, for instance, will divide the amount of time his mind or body can be transformed by half, while a strongly consistent character will divide the duration of such changes by four.
+A weakly consistent character, for instance, will divide the amount of time their mind or body can be transformed by half, while a strongly consistent character will divide the duration of such changes by four.
 Very strongly consistent characters can divide the amount of time they've been transformed by eight, and extremely consistent characters can reduce the duration of a transformation to 1/16th of its original value.

 There are, of course, two separate optional fatigue systems.